 2026 Education Partnerships Fellowship (Foundation for a College Education - Math Instructor)

-The Education Partnerships Program at the Haas Center for Public Service is seeking six undergraduates to join our EdP Fellowship summer cohort, which focuses on mitigating summer learning loss in partnership with Menlo-Atherton High School.
+The Education Partnerships Program at the Haas Center for Public Service is seeking six undergraduates to join our EdP Fellowship summer cohort, which focuses on mitigating summer learning loss in partnership with Foundation for a College Education.
 This is a stipend-based program that averages 35 hours per week over 9.5 weeks.

 The Education Partnerships (EdP) program promotes educational equity in our local communities by engaging Stanford students and community youth in tutoring, mentoring, and education-focused partnerships.
 We believe that to make a lasting impact, we must work across the education ecosystem—from direct service with youth to collaboration with schools, nonprofits, policymakers, and philanthropists.